 The couple rubbed their eyes with the back of their hands, feeling rudely awoken.

-The mother made to open the door from the outside but the chief priest stopped her, so she took a step backward and allowed the old man to pull the door open to reveal the sprinkled ashes of the night before.
+The grandmother made to open the door from the outside but the chief priest instantly stopped her .
+The old woman took a step backward and allowed the old man pull the door open to reveal the sprinkled ashes of the night before.

 All three family members strained their heads to the direction of his finger, but all they could see was a twisted line in the ashes at the door and in those around the bed.

 “She’s a snake!” the chief priest announced, causing Dooshima to yelp in fear and jump closer to her husband.
-“She crawled over those ashes, in her real form”
+“She crawled over these ashes, in her real form”

 Her mother-in-law dragged down the corners of her lips and shook her head sadly, observing the lines in the ashes.